 When it comes to musical instruments and electronic gadgets, where quality and durability often happen to be a top priority, the price can really influence a consumer’s shopping habits.
 For example, some may take low price tags to mean low quality.
 However, it really all comes down to the needs you’re looking to meet and what you want to use the monitors for.
 If you’re in search of something simple that can provide you with good sound quality for your home entertainment use, then most of the products on this list will do just fine

 Picking the best product on this list isn’t easy, even for us, however, if we had to choose then it’d definitely be the PreSonus Eris 3.5.
-It’s probably the best studio monitor under 100 dollars available on the market.
+It’s probably the best 100 dollars studio monitor available on the market.
 It comes from a reliable manufacturer and is part of the very popular and very strong Eris series.
 With that said, this does not mean the others on this list can’t get the job done right.
 They are all very good options for this price point.
 None of them will disappoint.

 Let us know in the comments about which Studio Monitor you go with!